International Nurses Day: Taiwan

-In 2003, after the outbreak of highly contagious SARS, spread from but hidden by China, President Chen Shui-bian visited a hospital on International Nurses Day to express admiration for 3 nurses, infected with SARS and sacrificed, among other medical personnel fighting on the frontline.
+In 2003, after the outbreak of highly contagious SARS, President Chen Shui-bian visited a hospital on International Nurses Day to express admiration for 3 nurses who died of SARS, among other medical personnel fighting on the frontline.
 He conveyed wishes to nurses for their devotion to duty of caring and reminded hospital staff that they should adopt strict precautionary measures to protect themselves before contacting with patients.

 Thailand

 Starting in 1990, Thailand observes 21 October as National Nurses' Day วันพยาบาลแห่งชาติ (Wan Phayaban Haeng Chat).
 The date commemorates the birth of Srinagarindra the Princess Mother and was adopted 4 April 1990.

 United Kingdom

 Each year a service is held in Westminster Abbey in London.
-During the service, a symbolic lamp is taken from the Nurses' Chapel in the Abbey and handed from one nurse to another, thence to the Dean, who places it on the High Altar.
+During the service, a symbolic lamp is taken from The Nurses' Chapel in the Abbey and handed from one nurse to another, thence to the Dean, who places it on the High Altar.